 “By Jove, that’s a mighty complicated plumbing system that women got themselves.”

 He was right, of course.
-Any plumbing system capable of producing the miracle of birth is going to be complicated, especially when compared with the simple plumbing system of men, a working model of which countless high school science fair contestants have built using a grout bag, a check valve, four feet of copper tubing, and a spigot (total cost: $17 at Home Depot).
+Any plumbing system capable of creating the miracle of birth is going to be complicated, especially when compared with the simple plumbing system of men, a working model of which countless high school science fair contestants have built using a grout bag, a check valve, four feet of copper tubing, and a spigot (all parts available at Home Depot; total cost: $17).

 After our huckster had stared at the anatomy diagram a while, he probably exclaimed: “Eureka!
 They’s gold in them thar ovaries!”